 Four major dimensions support a life in recovery:

-- Health: Make informed, healthy choices that support physical and emotional well-being.
+- Health: Overcoming or managing one’s disease(s) or symptoms and making informed, healthy choices that support physical and emotional well-being.

 - Home: Have a stable and safe place to live.